zolyfarkas/spf4j/src/site/markdown/index.md

 ### 5.2.
 When to profile your code?

  I recommend to deploy your code with profiling turned on as much as you can.
- In my case I have profiling data collection turned on in test/qa environments all the time. (with 100ms sampling interval).
-If you can afford to do it in PROD do it.
+ In my case I have profiling data collection turned on in test/qa environments all the time. (with 20ms sampling interval).
+ If you can afford to do it in PROD, do it.

+ If you are running a REST service, you can use a different approach where you ca correlate your execution contexts with the profile data. there is a complete example [at](https://github.com/zolyfarkas/jaxrs-spf4j-demo).

  Another good time to profile your code is during your JMH (http://openjdk.java.net/projects/code-tools/jmh/) benchmarks.
  A good practice is to have a benchmark module in your project, that will benchmark key functionality of your application.
- These benchmarks will be run as part of your build process, and you can monitor the performance of your project with a Jenkins JMH [plugin](https://github.com/blackboard/jmh-jenkins) With spf4j-junit you can also easily profile your unit tests with Spf4jRunListener.
+ These benchmarks will be run as part of your build process, and you can monitor the performance of your project with a Jenkins JMH [plugin](https://github.com/blackboard/jmh-jenkins)

+ Your Unit tests are not imune to profiling either.
+With spf4j-junit you can also easily profile your unit tests with Spf4jRunListener.

 ### 5.3.
 How to profile your code?